Rush Limbaugh, the Excellence in Broadcasting Network.

 A lot of it.

-That it's so intertwined.
+It's so intertwined.

-The tentacles of this are woven through every seed of our fabric of our society here that I just don't see this these guys ever relinquishing this power.
+The tentacles of this are woven through every seed of our fabric of our society here that I just don't see these guys ever relinquishing this power.

 But in truth, there is no need for a tax code that's any bigger, a tax return that's any bigger than a postcard.

-I earned X, here's my 15%.
+I earned X. Here's my 15%.

 I'll see you next year.

-It's so simple it'll never happen.
+It's so simple, it'll never happen.

 It makes so much sense it'll never happen.

-And that's what that's I've been around long enough.
+And that's what that's, I've been around long enough.

-I've I've seen everybody's hopes go up and down and ebb and flow with this stuff.
+I've seen everybody's hopes go up and down and ebb and flow with this stuff.

 And I'm not trying to sound pessimistic.